 As per section 139 (1) of the Income Tax Act, 1961, any person whose total income is chargeable to tax in a financial year (that is, more than Rs 2.5 lakh for the financial year) must file the Income Tax Return.

-Any private or public company, firm, HUF (Hindu Undivided Family), AOP (Association of Persons), Bodies etc., operating outside India or carrying on business in India, whichever has declared its total profit/loss for the year and are liable to pay tax can file Income Tax returns.
+Any private or public company, firm, HUF (Hindu Undivided Family), AOP (Association of Persons), Bodies etc., operating outside India or carrying on business in India, whichever has declared its total profit/loss for the year and is liable to pay tax can file Income Tax returns.

 The Income Tax Department has made it mandatory for the following individuals to file it.